tagdynamics-org/osm-extract-tags/README.md

 ## osm-tag-extract

-`osm-tag-extract` is a utility built around [node-osmium](https://github.com/osmcode/node-osmium) for extracting selected tags from OpenStreetMap (OSM) history dumps.
-The output data is written to an JSONL file (one line per map element containing data for all revisions for that map element).
+`osm-tag-extract` is a utility built around [node-osmium](https://github.com/osmcode/node-osmium) for extracting selected tags from OpenStreetMap (OSM) history data extracts.
+The output data is written to a JSONL file.

- - The entire input file never needs to be loaded into memory.
-For example, even if the entire OpenStreetMap dump with historical revisions is ~66G (as of 7/2018), this can be processed by streaming on a low-end machine w. only 4G of memory in ~30 hours.
+ - See below for output format.
- - Can read input OSM files in various formats, see node-osmium for details. `osm-streamer` can also be used on snapshots without historical revisions.
+ - Files are processed by streaming, and the entire input file is never loaded into memory at the same time.
+For example, even if the entire OpenStreetMap dump with historical revisions is large (~66G as of 7/2018), this can be processed on a low-end machine w. only 4GB of memory in ~30 hours.
- - With some modifications, it could also be used to extract other data.
+ - Can read input OSM files in various formats, see node-osmium [for details](https://github.com/osmcode/node-osmium/blob/master/doc/tutorial.md). `osm-tag-extract` can also be used on snapshots without historical revisions.
  - Requires Node.JS v.
 8.

 ## Output format

-Each map element that at some point in its history has had at least one of the selected tags outputs a line to the JSON file with the below format (pretty formatted for easier reading):
+One line is written to the output JSONL file for each map element that at some point has been tagged with any of the tags selected for extraction.
+Example line (pretty formatted for easier reading):

 ```
 [